-Data collection on our website
+Data recording on this website

-Who is responsible for data collection on this website?
+Who is the responsible party for the recording of data on this website (i.e., the “controller”)?

-How do we collect your data?
+How do we record your data?

-What do we use your data for?
+What are the purposes we use your data for?

-What rights do you have regarding your data?
+What rights do you have as far as your information is concerned?

 General information and mandatory information